BGCG/project1/README.md

 ### **Communication** ###

-The website is presented with bold soft text for the headers to distinguish from paragraph elements.
+The website is presented with higher font-weight for the headers to distinguish from paragraph elements with lower font-weights.
 Usage of contrasting white text against black background or dark text against white or gray background to provide optimal contrast for readability.

 ### **Current user goals** ###